Cancer Research UK logo.

 Follow up and late effects of childhood acute lymphoblastic leukaemia (ALL)

-Your child will see their specialist doctors in clinic for at least 2 to 3 years after they have finished treatment for childhood leukaemia.
-After that, your child is likely to be seen in a late effects clinic.
-Here, they might see a doctor or an advanced nurse practitioner.
+Your child will see a specialist doctor in clinic for at least 2 to 3 years after they have finished treatment for ALL.
+After that, your child is seen in the late effects clinic.

 At the moment, people who have had cancer in childhood have lifelong follow up.
 Researchers are interested in finding out if everyone needs this level of care after childhood cancer.

-- any other problems or side effects of treatment
+• any other problems or side effects that have come up after treatment

 Together you, your child, and the treatment team can plan the best way to manage any problems if they come up.